-For the years ended June 30, 2018, 2019 and 2020, we provided several loans without interest to Hywin Financial Holdings, an entity ultimately controlled by Mr. HAN Hongwei.
-As of June 30, 2018, 2019 and 2020, our outstanding amounts relating such loans amounted to RMB277.7 million.
-RMB164.4 million and RMB273.8 million (US\$38.7 million), respectively.
-On August 28, 2020, our board of directors approved a capital reduction of RMB195,000,000 in our VIE, Hywin Wealth Management, which resulted in a payable to Hywin Financial Holdings and Ms. WANG Dian, on a pro rata basis.
-The payable to Hywin Financial Holdings offset part of the receivable balance due from Hywin Financial Holdings as of June 30, 2020.
-The remaining receivable balance due from Hywin Financial Holdings was collected as of January 22, 2021.
+For the years ended June 30, 2018, 2019 and 2020, we provided several loans without interest to Hywin Financial Holding Group Co., Ltd., an entity ultimately controlled by Mr. HAN Hongwei.
+As of June 30, 2018, 2019 and 2020, our outstanding amounts relating such loans amounted to RMB277.7 million, RMB164.4 million and RMB273.8 million (US\$38.7 million), respectively.

-During the year ended June 30, 2018, Hywin Wealth Management disposed a subsidiary to Shanghai Yushang Commodity International Trade Co., Ltd., an indirect subsidiary of Hywin Financial Holdings, and then Shanghai Yushang Commodity International Trade Co., Ltd. borrowed a noninterest loan of RMB40.0 million from us to increase such subsidiary's registered capital.
+During the year ended June 30, 2018, Hywin Wealth Management disposed a subsidiary to Shanghai Yushang Commodity International Trade Co., Ltd., an indirect subsidiary of Hywin Financial Holding, and then Shanghai Yushang Commodity International Trade Co., Ltd. borrowed a noninterest loan of RMB40.0 million from us to increase such subsidiary's registered capital.
 Such amount has been settled in November 2019.

-We provided several loans without interest to Yushang Group Co., Ltd., a direct subsidiary of Hywin Financial Holdings, to support its short-term capital need.
+We provided several loans without interest to Yushang Group Co., Ltd., a direct subsidiary of Hywin Financial Holding, to support its short-term capital need.
 As of June 30, 2018 and 2019, our outstanding amounts relating such loans amounted to RMB1.4 million and RMB0.3 million, respectively.

-During the year ended June 30, 2018, we provided a non-interest loan of RMB7.0 million to Shanghai Youqiding Asset Management Co., Ltd., an indirect subsidiary of Hywin Financial Holdings, to support its short-term capital need.
+During the year ended June 30, 2018, we provided a non-interest loan of RMB7.0 million to Shanghai Youqiding Asset Management Co., Ltd., an indirect subsidiary of Hywin Financial Holding, to support its short-term capital need.
 The entire outstanding balance was fully collected in October 2019.